vdaas/vald/docs/user-guides/client-api-config.md

 #### filters

 `filters` is the configuration when using filter functions.
-In the `Insert` section, it is popular for using ingress filtering.
+In the `Insert` section, it is popular to use ingress filtering.

-The detail configuration is following.
+The detailed configuration is following.

 ```rpc
 // Filter related messages.